andrewcylaw/anderbot/README.md

 - Hard commands: bilge dice, othello, stock market, blackjack, other gambling bots, full rpg?
 - Stats
 - osu! api integration (?)
+- Pull audio commands to common interface for autowired dao?
+Probably over-engineering at that point...

 ## Other Small things
 - Dumping on for x amount of messages